ot4i/ace-demo-pipeline/tekton/temp-db2/README.md

 ## Notes

-The main tekton service account has been adjusted to allow container logs to be queried, which is needed in order to determin ewhen the database has finished starting up.
+The main tekton service account has been adjusted to allow container logs to be queried, which is needed in order to determine when the database has finished starting up.

 Very small clusters may become unstable if multiple DB2 containers are run simultaneously; this is likely to be due to resource contention issues.